 A present participle can function as an adjective to modify a noun, and is known as a participial adjective.
 The participle usually comes before the noun that it modifies.
 The following examples show participial adjectives in bold:

-I have spent one hour, maybe more, looking for a parking space.
+I have spent one hour, maybe more, looking for my missing car keys.

 Creatures from an alien planet were our leading topic of conversation.